Heart Diseases & Disorders

 Heart Valve Problems

-Heart valve problems can be inherited or develop on their own, affecting the heart’s ability to push blood from chamber to chamber.
-Medication and surgery are treatment options.
+Heart valve problems can be inherited or develop on their own, affecting the heart’s ability to push blood efficiently from chamber to chamber, and out to the rest of the body.
+Medication, surgery, and the placement of new valves using catheters (thin tubes placed in the vessels and heart) are treatment options.